Key Takeaways

 Why Buy Life Insurance for Grandchildren?

-Grandparents might want to consider life insurance for their grandchildren as a thoughtful way to contribute to their family's future financial security.
-With the economic stability and foresight that often come with age, grandparents could make decisions that help provide long-term benefits.
+Grandparents may consider life insurance for their grandchildren as a meaningful way to support their family’s long term financial goals.
+With added financial stability and perspective, grandparents are often well positioned to make decisions that provide lasting benefits.

 How Does Life Insurance for Grandchildren Work?

-Life insurance on grandchildren works similarly to other life insurance policies.
-Typically, a grandparent purchases and maintains the policy, paying the premiums to keep it active.
-If the insured person passes away, the death benefit is paid to the designated beneficiary on the policy.
+Life insurance for grandchildren works much like other life insurance policies.
+In most cases, a grandparent purchases and maintains the policy and pays the premiums.
+If the insured child passes away, the death benefit is paid to the designated beneficiary named on the policy.

-Whole life insurance is often the preferred choice for grandchildren because it offers coverage up to your entire life and accumulates cash value over time.
-It could be used for significant life events like education expenses or starting a business.
+Whole life insurance is often chosen for grandchildren because it provides lifelong coverage and builds cash value over time.
+The cash value may be used later for major life expenses, such as education costs or starting a business.

 Additionally, a whole-life policy locks in low premiums when purchased at a young age helps ensure guaranteed future insurability regardless of future health issues or conditions and could instill financial responsibility as the grandchild takes over the policy when they come of age as an adult.